MuhammadAbdullah80/n8n-Backup-Workflows/README.md

    - Import the workflow you need.
    - Add your GitHub repository URL, branch, and personal access token.
    - For **Workflows Backup**, also configure your n8n API connection (see [n8n API docs](https://docs.n8n.io)).
+   - For **Credentials Retrieval**, configure access to your Google Sheet for ID mapping.

-4. **Run or Schedule Backups**
+4. **Run or Schedule**
-   - Trigger manually or schedule with Cron inside n8n.
+   - Backups: Trigger manually or schedule with Cron inside n8n.
+   - Retrievals: Run whenever you need to restore workflows or credentials.

 ---